cosminadrianpopescu/tsdim/README.md

   container via the constructor, we always need a factory.
 This is why `Angular` is using the `ComponentFactoryResolver` service.
-Because in `Angular` components need to be instantiated and destroyed per request (they are not singleton) and a Factory is needed to get an instance of components.
+Because in `Angular` components need to be instantiated and destroyed per request (they are not singleton) and a Factory is needed to get an instance of a given component.

 And I know that we are being told that we should not instantiate classes with new or that we try to avoid extending classes.
 But there are lots of valid use cases to instantiate classes manually (see the mentioned case of `Angular` components) or to extend services or other things otherwise provided by a dependency injection container.

-I've seen lots of code going to some lengths trying to avoid extending something because then they would need to provide the private internal dependencies of the service they were trying to extend.
+I've seen lots of code going to some out of the way trying to avoid extending something because then they would need to provide the private internal dependencies of the service they were trying to extend.
 I've also seen other code simply giving up and just aquiring the required service and passing it to the super class.

 ## Examples of bad practice